MykolaTrofimchuk/Survive-If-You-Can-2024/README.md

     - **File**: [Ammo.cs](./Survive_IF_You_Can/Ammo.cs), [ZomboSpawn.cs](./Survive_IF_You_Can/ZomboSpawn.cs)
 3. **Observer Pattern**: The game uses a custom `Timer` to control the game loop and updates the game state, which is similar to the observer pattern where the timer notifies the game to update its state.
     - **File**: [MainGameForm.cs](./Survive-IF-You-Can/Views/MainGameForm.cs)
+4. **Strategy**: Using the IShooting interface and its implementations for different shooting types allows changing the shooting behavior depending on the situation.

 ## Refactoring Techniques